Neutral atom scattering based mapping of atomically thin layers: Results and discussions

-Films of \MoS{} on \sio{} substrate prepared using CVD method were characterized using optical microscopy and Raman spectroscopy.
-An optical image of a small portion of the sample is shown in figure \ref{optical_raman}a.
-Two distinct features of \MoS{} films are visible in the image, namely blue regions on purple colored substrate and triangle shaped light blue colored features.
-Further characterization of \MoS{} films using Raman spectroscopy was carried out in the regions of interest, indicated by black circles in figure \ref{optical_raman}a.
-Raman spectra obtained for regions 1, 2 and 3 are shown in figure \ref{optical_raman}b.
-Spectrum for region 1 consists of a single peak at 520 \cm{}, consistent with that expected for bare \sio{} substrate \cite{popovic2011raman}.
-The spectra obtained for regions 2 and 3 show two additional peaks within 380 \cm{} to 410 \cm{} region and a much smaller peak for the substrate, establishing the presence of \MoS{} films.
+Films of \MoS{} on \sio{} substrate, prepared by CVD method, were characterized using optical microscopy and Raman spectroscopy.
+An optical image of a small portion of the sample, obtained using white light illumination, is shown in figure \ref{fig:optical_raman}a.
+Two distinct features of \MoS{} films are visible, namely, blue and light-blue colored regions on the purple colored substrate.
+Raman spectra measured in the regions of interest (center of black circles in figure \ref{fig:optical_raman}a, 2 $\mu$m diameter illuminated spot) are shown in figure \ref{fig:optical_raman}b.
+Spectra obtained for regions 2 and 3 show two additional peaks within (380 to 410)\,\cm{} compared to that for region 1, where a single peak at 521\,\cm{} corresponding to \sio{} \cite{popovic2011raman} is seen, confirming the presence of \MoS{} films.
+The two peaks within (380 to 410)\,\cm{} correspond to in-plane and out-of-plane vibrational modes of \MoS{} with $\rm{E^1_{2g}}$ and $\rm{A_{1g}}$ symmetry \cite{verble}, respectively.

-Monolayer of \MoS{} comprises of a hexagonal sheet of Mo atoms sandwiched between two hexagonal sheets of S atoms.
-Raman spectrum of \MoS{} crystal consists of two strong peaks in the 380 \cm{} to 410 \cm{} region corresponding to $\rm{E^1_{2g}}$ and $\rm{A_{1g}}$ symmetry \cite{verble}, the in plane and out of plane vibrational modes, respectively.
-With increasing number of layers, the $\rm{E^1_{2g}}$ and the $\rm{A_{1g}}$ modes are known to exhibit a red and blue shift, resulting in a characteristic peak separation as a function of layer thickness \cite{changgu,li2012bulk}.
-Previously reported frequency difference for \MoS{} monolayer was 19 \cm{} while that for bulk (more than 6 layers) was 25 \cm{} \cite{changgu}.
-In this work, the peak separations range from 20.6 \cm{} to 21.4 \cm{} for the blue and 26.1 \cm{} to 26.4 \cm{} for the light blue regions, respectively [SI-4].
-Accounting for the uncertainties in our measurements of the order of 1 \cm{}, we conclude that the thick layers (light blue features) of \MoS{} to be greater than 6 monolayers (bulk-like) and the thin layers (blue regions) to be a single layer of \MoS{}.
+With an increasing number of layers, $\rm{E^1_{2g}}$ and $\rm{A_{1g}}$ modes are known to exhibit a red and blue shift, resulting in a characteristic peak separation as a function of layer thickness \cite{changgu,li2012bulk}.
+For samples used in our experiments, peak separation observed in case of thin films was (19 to 20)\,\cm{}, whereas for thick bulk like films, it was (25 to 26)\,\cm{} (see appendix \ref{appendix:Raman_table}).
+On comparing with previously reported frequency shifts as a function of layer thickness, we conclude that blue colored regions (region 2) correspond to one to two monolayer thickness and light-blue colored regions (region 3) correspond to thicker bulk like layers (greater than six monolayers).